3-Crossed Module Structure in the Five-Dimensional Topological Axion Electrodynamics: Summary and Discussion

 \section{Summary and Discussion}

-In this paper, we examined the higher-form symmetry structure that arises in the higher-dimensional extension of the TAE, and showed that it can be described in terms of the 3-crossed module introduced in our previous work.
+In this paper, we examined the higher-form symmetry structure that arises in the higher-dimen\-sional extension of the TAE, and showed that it can be described in terms of the 3-crossed module introduced in our previous work.
 The main goal was to verify that the structure extracted from physical considerations indeed captures the higher-form symmetry content of the theory.

 In Sec. \ref{sec:action}, we extended the TAE to five dimensions.
-This was achieved by adding possible BF-like terms and topological interactions constructed from-higeher form gauge fields with appropriate degrees.
-In particular, we have introduced the topologically massive axion and photon as well as higher-form gauge fields that are topologically interacted with the axion and photon.
-In Subsection \ref{sec:GS}, we constructed electric and magnetic symmetry operators from equations of motion and Bianchi identities, respectively.
+This was achieved by adding possible BF-like terms and topological interactions constructed from higher form gauge fields with appropriate degrees.
+In particular, we have introduced the topologically massive axion and photon, as well as higher-form gauge fields that interact topologically with the axion and photon.
+In Sec. \ref{sec:GS}, we constructed electric and magnetic symmetry operators from equations of motion and Bianchi identities, respectively.
 We found that, for the electric symmetries, the transformation parameters are constrained by gauge invariance.

-In Sec. \ref{sec:BGgauge}, we performed background gauging for electric symmetries via the \Stuckelberg coupling to understand them in more detail.
+In Sec. \ref{sec:BGgauge}, we performed background gauging for electric symmetries via the \Stueckelberg coupling to understand them in more detail.
 We worked on the six-dimensional auxiliary manifold whose boundary is the spacetime $M_5$, where gauge variance is translated into the dependence on the choice of the auxiliary manifold.
 This dependence is described by a topological action on the bulk.
-However, a naive \Stuckelberg coupling fails due to the operator-valued ambiguities.
-At first glance, these ambiguities resembles 't Hooft anomalies, but as their name suggests, they take values in $q$-numbers.
+However, a naive \Stueckelberg coupling fails due to the operator-valued ambiguities.
+At first glance, these ambiguities resemble 't Hooft anomalies, but as their name suggests, they take values in $q$-numbers.
 They are not true anomalies, since they can be cancelled by appropriately modifying the couplings and gauge transformation laws, leading to a consistent theory \cite{Hidaka:2020iaz,Hidaka:2020izy,Hidaka:2021kkf,Hidaka:2021mml,Benini:2018reh}.
-These modifications encode the higeher-group structure in the system.
-After this procedure, topological bulk terms are remain, which are related to the anomaly inflow action associated with the 't Hooft anomalies.
+These modifications encode the higher-group structure in the system.
+After this procedure, topological bulk terms remain, which are related to the anomaly inflow action associated with the 't Hooft anomalies.
 In addition, we also performed background gauging for the magnetic symmetries at the end of this section.